ramakrishnanyadav/ADmyBRAND-Insights/AI_REPORT.md

-# AI Usage Report: ADmyBRAND Insights Dashboard
+# AI Collaboration & Workflow Report: ADmyBRAND Insights

 This report details the artificial intelligence tools and methodologies employed during the development of the ADmyBRAND Insights analytics dashboard, as part of the AI Vibe Coder internship application.
-The focus was on rapid development, achieving a modern, award-winning UI design, and demonstrating effective AI integration.
+The focus was on rapid development, achieving a modern, award-winning UI design, and demonstrating effective AI integration through a human-AI collaborative approach.

+## 🤖 Our AI Toolkit & Usage

 **## AI Tools Used**
 *   **Primary AI Assistants:** GitHub Copilot, v0.dev, ChatGPT, Claude, Bolt.new, Google AI Studio
 *   **Key Use Cases:**
     *   **v0.dev:** Rapid generation of complex UI components and layouts based on detailed specifications (primary prompt, component-specific prompts), focusing on premium dark theme, glassmorphism, and adherence to Tailwind CSS and the specified design system.